gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 |  21 | More on RDD |  A more detailed example on RDD, maybe even a short case study |
 |  21 | Good vs bad control|  Two example stories with discussion on controls, confounders, mechanism and collider|
 |  24 | Add a new DiD |  Event study, maybe add one of new DiD method using the same case study |

+## A new chapter

+I am thinking about a single new chapter called "Different shapes of Data".

+* This would basically give a short intro to non-tabular (ie not numbers) data:
+  * (i) text,
+  * (ii) spatial data/maps,
+  * (iii) network data.
+* Give basic concepts, about 6-7 pages each including a short case study.

 ## Case studies, data sources